Skip to main content

 In some areas, people found aspects of Islamic teaching appealing, including:

-Emphasis on monotheism
+Emphasis on monotheism, and equality.

 Membership in a wider religious community